mohammadsaif19/continue/docs/docs/customization/slash-commands.md

 ### `/issue`

-Describe the issue you'd like to generate, and Continue will turn into a well-formatted title and body, then give you a link to the draft so you can submit.
+Describe the issue you'd like to generate, and FazzaPilot will turn into a well-formatted title and body, then give you a link to the draft so you can submit.
 Make sure to set the URL of the repository you want to generate issues for.

 ```json
 {